Enhancing Life Through Wellness Education

 - Healthy Lifestyle Institute - The institute is a university-wide initiative that supports research and outreach aimed at improving the health and wellness of the Pitt community and the general public.

-- Community Leisure Learn Program - The program proves university oureach to coordinate health and fitness activities for the communities surrounding the university
+- Community Leisure Learn Program - The program proves university outreach to coordinate health and fitness activities for the communities surrounding the university

 The research portfolio of our Department of Health and Physical Activity covers a range of areas.
 These include physical activity and lifestyle intervention and measurement, behavior change, technology intervention and measurement, alternative forms of physical activity, physiology and biological pathways, nutrition and eating behavior, and research pertaining to specific population groups and settings.